-A written report (printed out on paper) should be handed in to the instructor before 15.15, Monday, November 8.
+A written report (printed out on paper) should be handed in to the instructor before 15.15, Tuesday, November 6.
 Note that this deadline is sharp.
 Directly after there will be oral presentations.
-Some students will be randomly selected for oral presentation of the assignment at the beginning of the exercise session, so it is necessary to attend that session to get the bonus points.
+Some students will be randomly selected for oral presentation of the assignment at the beginning of the exercise session, so it is necessary to attend that session to get all the bonus points.
 (Note that the assignment is completely voluntary, but that a correct report that is handed in in time will grant you bonus points at the final exam.)

-A correct solution will grant two bonus points on the exam.
+This home assignment can grant a maximum of two bonus points on the exam.

-In this home assignment a simple Markov chain in continuous time will be examined.
+In this home assignment a simple Markov process in continuous time will be examined.
 We consider a big (old) ferry with two engines that each drives one propeller.
 If one engine breaks down the ferry can still move, but it runs a bit slower, and if both breaks down the ferry stops.

-Assume that engine number 1 breaks down after some time that is modelled as a stochastic variable with $\text{Exp}(\lambda_1)$ distribution.
-Similarly, engine number 2 breaks down after some time that is $\text{Exp}(\lambda_2)$ distributed.
-Three repairmen are working on the boat for repairing the engines.
-The repair time is $\text{Exp}(n\mu)$ distributed, where n is the number of repairmen working on the engine.
+Assume that engine number 1 breaks down after some time that is modelled as a stochastic variable with $\operatorname{Exp}(\lambda_1)$ distribution.
+Similarly, engine number 2 breaks down after some time that is $\operatorname{Exp}(\lambda_2)$ distributed.
+Three repairmen are working on the ferry for repairing the engines.
+The repair time is $\operatorname{Exp}(n_k\mu)$ distributed, where $n_k$ is the number of repairmen working on engine k.

-Let V(t) denote the speed of the boat at time t.
-If both the engines are working the ferry is running at a speed which is v, if only engine 1 is working the speed is v_1 and if only engine 2 is working the speed is v_2 .
+Let V(t) denote the speed of the ferry at time t.
+If both the engines are working the ferry is running at a speed which is v, if only engine 1 is working the speed is $v_1$ and if only engine 2 is working the speed is $v_2$ .